 What is the Warm Homes Plan?

-The Warm Homes Plan is the UK government's replacement for the ECO4 scheme, launching in January 2027.
-With just under £15 billion in total investment, it represents the biggest energy efficiency programme in British history.
+The Warm Homes Plan is the UK government's successor to the ECO4 scheme, published in January 2026.
+With £15 billion of public investment over this Parliament, it is the biggest home-upgrade programme in British history — set to reach up to 5 million homes by 2030.

-Unlike ECO4, which was a supplier obligation requiring energy companies to fund improvements, the Warm Homes Plan is funded by £1.5 billion in additional government grants, bringing total investment to nearly £15bn.
-This marks a fundamental shift from supplier-funded to government-funded energy efficiency support.
+Unlike ECO4, which is a supplier obligation requiring energy companies to fund improvements, the Warm Homes Plan is funded by £15 billion of direct public investment.
+Around £5 billion is ring-fenced for fully funded packages for low-income households, alongside the £7,500 Boiler Upgrade Scheme and low-interest loans open to all households.
+This marks a fundamental shift from supplier-funded to government-funded home upgrades.

 Key change: There will be no ECO5 or successor supplier obligation after ECO4 ends in December 2026.
 The Warm Homes Plan is the new model going forward.